WebLogic

 WebLogic Server is a commercial product that requires buying a license, but you will get access to enterprise support as well.
 Due to all its features, WebLogic isn’t really a lightweight solution, so make sure you compare the servers well before choosing for one — including redeploy times.

 Want to see how JRebel can speed up development for your WebLogic application?
-Try it free for 14 days.
+Start your 14-day free trial today and see how much time you could save.

 Start Free trial